Kate Nauta

-Kate Lynn Nauta (born April 29, 1982) is an American fashion model, actress and singer.
+Kate Lynn Nauta (born April 30, 1982) is an American fashion model, actress and singer.
 One of her major roles in feature films was Lola in Transporter 2.
-She previously also used the name Katie professionally.
+She previously used the name Katie professionally.

 Biography

 Nauta was born in Salem, Oregon, and grew up in Woodburn, Oregon, where she lived until 2000.
 She graduated from Woodburn High School in 2000.
 She started modeling at age 15.
 At 17 she was a winner of the U.S. Elite Model Look contest and went on to compete in the finals in Nice, France in 1999.
 She is now managed by Mode Models International.
 She has modelled for Versace (Sport and Versus), L'Oréal, DKNY, and Abercrombie & Fitch as well as doing advertisements for, among others, Motorola.

-Luc Besson cast Nauta as 'Lola' in Transporter 2 and also used two of her songs on its soundtrack.
-She stars also in the web series Fear Clinic.
+Luc Besson cast Nauta as 'Lola' in Transporter 2 and used two of her songs on its soundtrack.
+She also stars in the web series Fear Clinic.

-Nauta also sings and writes lyrics.
-She has worked on her music with Lenny Kravitz.
+Nauta also sings and writes songs.
+She has worked on music with Lenny Kravitz.
 Her song "Revolution" is on the soundtrack of Transporter 2.
 Also, she is featured in the song "Name Game (Remember)" by hip-hop/rap group Naughty by Nature.

-Currently she also designs houses with her husband Robert.
+Currently she designs houses with her husband Robert.